-The process starts from installing the Azure Data Factory Integration runtime on your Sitecore xConnect instance.
+The process starts by installing the Azure Data Factory Integration runtime on your Sitecore xConnect instance.
 The design consists of the ETL, Storage, and Visualization platforms.
 The main reason for selecting Azure was the SaaS Data Factory solution.
 This solution allowed me to offload xConnect security and migrate the xConnect OData stream into the cloud.
-In my example, I’ve used SQL Database as a storage system, but I expect to see Hardoop or Spark clusters in more complex implementation.
+In my example, I’ve used SQL Database as a storage system, but I expect to see Hardoop or Spark clusters in a more complex implementation.
 The Visualization of the data, in my example, was done through Power BI.

 Example of connection string in Azure ADF that pulls OData content from the previous day: